 Design Success Ladder Rung #3: Comfortable

-Products that are functional and usable might get decent Net Promoter Scores (NPS), make enough money to survive for a while and build up a small fan base.
+Products that are functional and usable might get decent Net Promoter Scores (NPS), make enough money to survive for a while, and attract a small fan base.
 But unless the product is comfortable, it doesn’t stand much of a chance of greater, long-term success.

 Comfortable products are intuitive and familiar.
 They just “feel right.”